Sumbati10/Diabetes-Prediction-System/README.md

 ## Usage
 - Open the application in your web browser.
 - Fill in the required health-related information in the form.
-- Click the "Submit" button to get the prediction result.
+- Click the "Predict" button to get the prediction result.
 - View the prediction result on the page.